johndeu/media-services-dotnet-functions-integration/README.md

 * This Azure Functions application with your source code configured for continuous integration.
 * The required function's application settings will be updated to point to the new resources automatically.
 You can modify any of these settings after deployment.

+Note : if you never provided your GitHub account in the Azure portal before, the continous integration probably will probably fail and you won't see the functions.
+In that case, you need to setup it manually.
+Go to your azure functions deployment / Functions app settings / Configure continous integration.
+Select GitHub as a source and configure it to use your fork.

 ### Function Application Settings
 The following applications settings are created upon deployment and are automatically linked to the resources deployed with the azuredeploy.json template.